kaymen99/web3-Ecommerce-dapp/README.md

   <img alt="Dark" src="https://user-images.githubusercontent.com/83681204/161353432-f63bd35b-14f6-4f49-8b53-a19599272af8.png" width="100%">
 </p>

-This is my second implementation of a decentralized marketplace built on top of EVM compatible Blockchains (Ethereum, Polygon,...), The first dapp allowed users to only buy and sell single items (without quantity).
-But this one is much more developed and have a lot of features, It enables the user to create it's own store with a costumized brand and to sell products with limited/unlimited quantity, it gives buyers the possibility to review the bought products.
-I also introduced an Auction market just like all the NFT marketplaces (OpenSea,...) however it's more generalized and accept all variety of products.
+This is my second implementation of a decentralized E-commerce marketplace built on top of EVM-compatible Blockchains such as Ethereum and Polygon.
+The previous dapp only allowed users to buy and sell single items without quantity.
+However, this new version is much more advanced and includes a wide range of features.
+Users can now create their own stores with customized branding and sell products with limited or unlimited quantities.
+Additionally, buyers have the ability to review the products they purchase.
+I have also introduced an Auction market, inspired by popular NFT marketplaces like OpenSea, however my implementation is more generalized and accepts a variety of products.
+It's important to note that all payments within the marketplace remain with cryptocurrency tokens.

 <p align="center">
   <img alt="Dark" src="https://user-images.githubusercontent.com/83681204/161353476-c84cc1b8-dce9-4d02-afd6-e4b24d325528.png" width="100%">